macadev/Gibbon-Tabs/README.md

 ## Donate

 - If you love this project and want to help its continued development, consider donating some bitcoin to the following address [19R4F9Gas9S1Wa7Rw8UhppN5eBxyCLDpR2](https://blockchain.info/address/19R4F9Gas9S1Wa7Rw8UhppN5eBxyCLDpR2)
-  - Your donations will help me buy coffee and train rides to Montreal (A large chunck of this project was completed on the train to Montreal from Toronto, believe it or not.
+  - Your donations will help me buy coffee and train rides to Montreal (A large chunk of this project was completed on the train to Montreal from Toronto, believe it or not.
 I am amazingly productive while on trains).
   - I have many other ideas for developer tools that I think can have a pretty big impact on your workflow, so you can expect more awesome things to come.
+  - Thanks to the stranger who sent me 0.00123977 BTC.
+I made my first dollar on the internet!
+WOAH!